 And we love Dick's Syrahs!
 Our La Serenne

 has been one of the most consistently awarded and acclaimed wine we make, and it is 100% from Dick's vineyard.
 We have rows designated to our Syrah in a spot where the soils thin out and don't produce a large crop.
 The grapes are small, thick skinned and loaded with flavor.

 Owner/Manager: Mike Sauer

-The newest addition to our vineyard portfolio is actually one of the oldest and most respected in the state.
+One of the oldest and most respected in the state.
 Red Willow Vineyard reflects the learning and experience of Mike Sauer's decades in the Yakima Valley.

 Made famous by a series of stunning wines made from the Red Willow by David Lake MW, winemaker at Columbia Winery, it is the farthest west and highest altitude vineyard in the Yakima Valley.
 Due to it's higher elevation, 1200-1300 feet, the area was above the water level of the last Ice Age floods so the soils are more ancient and weaker than many younger soils in the Columbia Valley.
 Vines struggle here, but they are tended by one of the most dedicated farming families in Washington.
 We have designated specific rows of Cabernet Sauvignon (1973 and 1990 plantings), Syrah (1986 planting, the oldest in Washington), and Merlot to Betz Family.

 In the end, all these growers are our friends and partners.
 We are indebted to them for helping us bring pleasure to your table.